kartikmawani/Open-Source-helper/README.md

 * **Find "Good First Issues"** that actually align with their specific skill level.

 ### The Solution
-Our platform acts as a **"GPS for Repositories."** By processing a GitHub URL through a specialized pipeline, the system:
+OpenSource-Helper acts as a **"GPS for Repositories."** By processing a GitHub URL through a specialized pipeline, the system:
 1. Performs a **recursive deep scan** of the codebase.
 2. Analyzes the **architectural intent** using Gemini 2.5 Flash-Lite.
 3. Generates a **structured roadmap** with actionable contribution steps.